pantheon-systems/documentation/source/content/guides/legacy-dashboard/03-site-billing.md

 ---
+title: Legacy Dashboard
-title: Billing in the Site Dashboard
+subtitle: Billing in the Site Dashboard
 description: Add a new credit card, remove the current card or transfer billing to a new site owner within the Billing tab of the Settings tool in the Site Dashboard.
 categories: [manage]
 tags: [billing, dashboard]
 contributors: [whitneymeredith]
 layout: guide
 showtoc: true
+reviewed: "2022-08-20"
-permalink: docs/guides/agcdn/agcdn-wafio
+permalink: docs/guides/legacy-dashboard
-anchorid: agcdn-wafio
+anchorid: legacy-dashboard
-reviewed: "2020-01-10"
+editpath: legacy-dashboard/03-site-billing.md
 ---

 <Alert title="Note" type="info">